grzeimann/TSDRP/README.md

    - Image dimensions (`Nrows`, `Ncols`), bias section size, and instrument parameters such as `gain` and `readnoise` are configurations you can set in the script.

 2. **Master Bias Creation**
-   - The build_master_bias function creates a master bias image by averaging multiple bias frames while subtracting overscan values from a overscan region of each image.
+   - The build_master_bias function creates a master bias image by biweight averaging multiple bias frames while subtracting overscan values from a overscan region of each image.
 The function takes in a list of file paths to bias images (bias_files), the number of rows (Nrows), columns (Ncols), and the size of the overscan section to exclude (Bias_section_size).
 The function loads each image, removes the bias calculated from the specified section, and retains only the relevant columns.
 It then computes the average bias image using a robust biweight averaging method and trims the edges.
 The result is a 2D array (avg_bias) representing the cleaned and averaged master bias image.

    - The master bias frame is saved as a FITS file (bias_image.fits).